SpaceODY/Space-Shuttle-System-Expanded/README.md

 4. ???
 5. PROFIT

+If you want to try the HD Textures (WIP) bring the folder named GameData inside of it and overwrite anything that comes up.

 If you have any quesitons for me, contact me in the KSP discord server.
 My name is NASA Fan in it.